 ‘I can help you with goblins’

-I sent him a WhatsApp and the reply was almost instantaneous: perfect customer service.
+I sent him a WhatsApp and the reply was almost instantaneous: this was perfect customer service.
 I told him I was interested in buying a goblin.
 He informed me it was a living thing and that there were certain ‘rules’ attached.

 I had read enough about goblins to query this – normally signing up to rules without some form of exploration is a bad idea even when buying something on Amazon Prime, let alone when purchasing a menacing sprite.
 Mostly these related to what sustenance the goblin would need: milk, wine and roasted maize.
 Well, that was easy enough, but did any of the rules apply to me?
 Yes, came the answer.
 There are three main rules to goblin ownership: